phcom/GGRV.github.io/usecase.md

 netp    nets    blk     mbw     llcmr   llcocc  cpu 0.00    0.00    0.31    0.00    0.00    0.56    0.00
 ```
-Here the application was using 31% of all disk resources and 56% of last layer cache the hardware had.
+Here, the application was using 31% of all disk resources and 56% of last layer cache the hardware had.

 **$ stress-ng --malloc 1**